Milsim West: The Battle for Balkar Ridge

 By Sunday morning, NATO pulled together every man they had left in an attempt to execute one massive assault on the ridge, backed with everything they had, but yet again, Rusfor knew the time of the attack due to the intercepted radio chatter, and instead of waiting for NATO to attack the ridge, the Russian forces decided to take the opportunity to counter attack the NATO positions and push them out of the region.

-With a company sized force, the Russian and militia forces quietly moved through the mountains terrain several klicks till they reached where the NATO forces were preparing to begin their advance.
+With a company sized force, the Russian and militia forces quietly moved through the mountainous terrain several klicks till they reached where the NATO forces were preparing to begin their advance.
 At this point, the final engagement began, and the Russians were able to push NATO back to their camp and eliminate their entire force, running them right into and out of their camps.

 With that final push, Rusfor was victorious, and the battle paved the way for Russian control in the Caucasus region.